LemesoftNostalgic/sprint-o-matic/README.md

 ![Sprint-O-Matic lookup colors by Jyrki Leskelä](/doc/lookupcolors.png)

 Please use an editor where you can choose the colors accurately.
+I have used [GIMP](https://www.gimp.org) because I am familiar with it.
 The terrain markings must represent exactly the color codes shown in the image above.
 Then you need to review the edits.
-Especially the black color of sprint map notation is
-difficult: usually it marks an area that you cannot run through, but some black features such as forest paths and fence symbol slashes are actually runnable, so do not mark them forbidden.
+Pay attention to the black color of sprint map notation: usually it marks an area that you cannot run through, but some black features such as forest paths and fence symbol slashes are actually runnable, so do not mark them forbidden.